-I am a fifth-year graduate student in mathematics at Columbia University, advised by Aise Johan de Jong.
-I was previously supported by an NSF Graduate Research Fellowship.
-Before that, I graduated from MIT in June 2015 with an S.B. in mathematics and minor in music.
+I am a final year graduate student in mathematics at Columbia University, advised by Aise Johan de Jong.
+I was previously an undergraduate at MIT.

 I'm broadly interested in algebraic geometry.
 Some specific things I like thinking about are: